BNB Smart Chain Migration Guide

 Expanding support to BNB Smart Chain enhances Across's crosschain interoperability, enabling efficient, cheap and quick bridging across a broader set of EVM-compatible networks.

-BNB Smart Chain will also be available in the Across App-SDK.
+BNB Smart Chain will also be available in the Across .

 Across Protocol will use 56